open-ephys/gui-docs/source/Tutorials/How-To-Make-Your-Own-Plugin.rst

 Compiling your plugin
 ########################

 At this point, you should be able to compile your plugin and load it into the GUI.
-We advise you to compile and test the plugin every time you make changes, so that it is easier for you to identify what changes broke the code, if it happens.
+We advise you to compile and test the plugin every time you make changes, so that it is easier for you to identify what changes broke the code, in case that happens.

 To compile the plugin, please follow the OS-specific instructions described on the :ref:`compiling plugins <compilingplugins>` page.